pinnacle-comp/lua-reference/classes/Output.md

 Keys for `locs` should be output identifiers.
 These are strings of the name of the output, for example "eDP-1" or "HDMI-A-1".
-Additionally, if you want to match the EDID serial of an output, prepend the serial with "serial:", for example "serial:174652".
-You can find this by doing `get-edid | edid-decode`.

 #### Fallback relative-tos